 - Foil: Lee amounts to being pretty much this in order to give Tetsuya his Character Development.

-- Hypocrite: Lee complains about being late to a rendevous with the Hagane because the Shirogane is damaged in one scenario during Original Generation 2.
+- Hypocrite: Lee complains about being late to a rendezvous with the Hagane because the Shirogane is damaged in one scenario during Original Generation 2.
 When the former does appear to offer aid, Lee criticizes Daitetsu Minase for being careless.
 Somehow, his duties as a soldier apparently comes first.

-- Irrational Hatred: The crux of his character - deep down, Lee's just a grief stricken man who's trying to find a way to come to terms with a very tragic loss in his life, but since he copes with his pain by being a complete and utter asshole to the Player Characters, it's hard to feel pity for him, especially since his sneak attack on the Hagane during the Langley Base assault leads to Captain Daitetsu's death, at which point, any sympathy for him is rendered non-existant.
+- Irrational Hatred: The crux of his character - deep down, Lee's just a grief stricken man who's trying to find a way to come to terms with a very tragic loss in his life, but since he copes with his pain by being a complete and utter asshole to the Player Characters, it's hard to feel pity for him, especially since his sneak attack on the Hagane during the Langley Base assault leads to Captain Daitetsu's death, at which point, any sympathy for him is rendered non-existent.

-- The Rival: A one-sided case against Tetsuya
+- The Rival: A one-sided case against Tetsuya.

 - Smug Snake: Banpresto probably want to give him a bit of a sympathy with his back-story, but he's too much of a bastard for any of the fans to care.
 He still keeps the Jerkassery in the Second Original Generation, to the point players find it hard to forgive him, even after his last minute Heroic Sacrifice and Redemption Equals Death.